How to safely view a solar eclipse.

 Use your hands.
-Hold up both hands with your fingers overlapping at right angles.
+Hold both hands with your fingers overlapping at right angles.
 The holes between your fingers make pinholes, forming images of the Sun on the ground.

 Use a tree.
-If you have some shade trees in your location, try looking at the images of the Sun coming through the holes formed by the leaves.
+If you have shade trees in your location, try looking at the images of the Sun coming through the holes formed by the leaves.
 Use a piece of white cardboard to capture the images for a great viewing session!

 Pinhole images are pretty dim and small.
 You can magnify the Sun’s image by using a pair of binoculars.
 You MUST NOT look through the binoculars!

 1. Firmly attach the binoculars to a tripod, eyepieces facing down.
 You can do this with duct tape—what else?

 2. Make a Sun shield from a piece of cardboard.
 Cut a hole for one of the lenses.
 (You don’t need them both.)
 Then tape the shield to the front of the binoculars with the lens sticking through the hole.
 Use duct tape to seal any holes that leak light past the cardboard shield.

 3. Point the binoculars toward the Sun while holding a piece of white cardboard about one foot beyond the binoculars.